 Despite the frigid outdoor temperatures, it always remains around -5 °C inside Hôtel de Glace.
 Sure that’s still pretty cold for say, a Californian, but not as big of a deal for hardy Canadians who are perfectly happy to spend hundreds of dollars to hunker down in a weather-rated sleeping bag, and enjoy the novelty of sleeping in a hotel made of ice.

 I was one of those crazy Canucks during my second visit to Hôtel de Glace, on a starry night in early March.
 Spending the night in an ice hotel was high on my bucket list, and I was thrilled to finally experience it no matter how uncomfortable the sleep might end up being.
-Turns out, there was absolutely nothing to worry about.

 Hôtel Valcartier serves as the check-in area, which is a modern, four-star property at the base of Village Vacances Valcartier.
 Everyone staying overnight at Hôtel de Glace also gets a room in Hôtel Valcartier, so they have access to a bathroom, luggage storage or a warm bed if they get too cold outside.

-It turns out that very few guests end up coming in; staff say that there are usually only two reasons that people don’t stick it out, which is that they end up feeling claustrophobic or having to use the washroom.
+Very few guests end up coming in; staff say that there are usually only two reasons that people don’t stick it out, which is that they end up feeling claustrophobic or having to use the washroom.

 The lobby of Hôtel Valcartier